 - The Federal Trade Secrets Act may produce some interesting cases brought by companies whose trade secrets have been stolen.
 On a related note, lawyers will see an uptick in “drafting employment contracts to comply” to ensure employees don't pass information on to competitors, according to Lori Lesser of Simpson Thacher & Bartlett.

 - In 2019, Europe started implementing the General Data Protection Regulation: new legislation that focuses on consumer control over personal data.
 GDPR affects the US too, as domains outside of the EU that process data of people inside the EU must comply with the regulations.

 - The Nevada Privacy Law was the first state privacy law to come into play after GDPR.
 California started to enforce the California Consumer Act (CCPA) in January 2020, allowing California consumers to see any personal data a company has saved or shared.
 California approved updates to this Act in November 2020, which moved the state’s data protections closer to the EU’s GDPR.
-With the Virginia Consumer Data Protection Act (VCDPA) and the Colorado Privacy Act (CPA) coming into force by 2023, and many other states working bills to enhance data privacy which means more companies will need to prepare themselves to comply with new regulations.
+With the Virginia Consumer Data Protection Act (VCDPA) and the Colorado Privacy Act (CPA) coming into force by 2023, and many other states working bills to enhance data privacy, companies will need to prepare themselves to comply with new regulations.

 - The advance of technology – especially 'smart' devices – has already caused a number of privacy concerns.
 One example is the rise of voice activated AI assistants like Amazon’s Alexa, which continue to raise privacy concerns for consumers, and in 2019 it emerged that Google’s Nest home security system contained a hidden microphone despite it not being listed on the device’s specs.